 Tips for the Easy Whole Wheat Pizza Crust

 - If the taste of whole wheat seems a bit over-powering, add 2 tablespoons of Orange Juice with the oil.
 Yes, Orange juice.
 No, your pizza won’t taste like oranges.
 But the juice tempers the somewhat tannic flavor whole wheat can sometimes have.
 Try it and see if you prefer the flavor.

 - White wheat or traditional red wheat flour- which is best?
 Only you can decide.
-But, keep in mind, the white wheat flour is a whole wheat that is similar to the red wheat in nutrition.
+But, keep in mind, that white wheat flour is whole wheat that is similar to red wheat in nutrition.
 White wheat produces a milder flavor and whiter crust.
 Alternatively, using red wheat gives a darker, more wheat flavored crust.